tracker1/node-ms-sqlcmd/README.md

 Right now, this is being initially created and developed, once it's ready to use (within the next day or so), I will publish version 1.0.0, and you can start with that.

-The main export of this application will be a function with a console.log statement.
+The main export of this library will throw while in development.

 # ms-sqlcmd